Zarciboy/LDAP-to-CardDav-Sync/README.md

   3. Go to "YOUR_BAIKAL_SERVER.com/ and setup Baikal with the Installation Wizard
   4. In the Baikal Web Admin under Database settings connect your MySQL with your credentials
   5. Create the upload_contacts.sh, delete_contacts.sh, sync_contacts.sh and LDAP-to-VCard.py scripts and adjust the paths
+  6. Connect to the Server with your set credentials

 ## Baikal Installation on Ubuntu Server 24.04 LTS

 System Update